Back to the lovely Kielder Water & Forest Park for an overnighter in the Jimny. This time we stayed at Kielder Castle and it was an absolute corker!

 We parked up and spent a few hours walking around the trails.
-Having left our walking boots at home ??♂️we ended up walking the kids trail 🙂 it was actually really nice.
+We ended up doing the kids trail it was actually really nice.
 Full of wood carvings or all kinds of woodland animals and the gruffalo.

 As it was late in the afternoon the walk was pretty quiet with only a few mountain bikers spotted in the distance.
 There’s a lot of brilliant mountain bike trails at Kielder if that floats your boat.

 After the walk and a coffee by river…

 …we headed back to the Jimny to get setup for the night, grab a bite to eat and have a few drinks.

 We expected the castle car park to have quite a few people car camping as it was really busy when we arrived.
 As luck would have it we had the entire place to ourselves.

 The setup is really starting to come into its own now.
 We’re taking less stuff each trip, gradually refining what we really need.
 It took 10 minutes to setup.
 So simple: